BaccanoMob/actilde/README.md

     - <kbd>Shift</kbd>+<kbd>Enter</kbd> - Open in new window.
     - <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Enter</kbd> - Open in a new tab and moves to the new tab.
 - You can only open in a new tab from search box with <kbd>Ctrl</kbd>+<kbd>Enter</kbd>. <kbd>Enter</kbd> should have the default.
 You can not have one in a new window (at least in my index.html).
 - Has auto focus to search box when typed.
-Unfortunately, for Asian Languages, you need to disable this in CONFIG (`autoFocus` should be `false`).
+For Asian Languages (any language with IME), you need to press <kbd>Arrow Keys</kbd> or <kbd>Delete</kbd> first to focus to search box beforehand or the first character will be in english.
-- Docker compose file so you can deploy it in your server (without wondering how to set it like me).
+- Docker compose file so you can deploy it in your server (without wondering 'how can I set it up?' like me).

-## Why no autofocus for Asian languages?

-Well in the original tilde, to open search box, 1 key down is needed.
-So when the focus is triggered, the IME moves to the next letter.
-This can not be fixed since it relates to OS as the IME is exiting.

-With Actilde, you can disable autofocus so you will need to manually click the search box to type in.
-Therefore, IME will work properly from get go when clicked on the search box.
-This is not possible with original tilde as the search box is hidden by default and on 1 key down is required to open the search box.

-## Will I try to implement autofocus for all languages?

-Prolly whenever I find time to look into it.
-I plan to add a dummy prefix/s so suggestions should ignore it when it is typed.

-Mostly to address due to my keyboard on Android auto capitalizes the first letter (which I need for other uses/apps) and caps are not supported yet to give suggestions (since original tilde is desktop centric, it is not a major issue).

-Since this is also a first keydown problem, I plan to merge both issues into one so autofocus could be enabled at all times.
+## IME Friendly?

+Probably, since you need one key down to focus on the search box, I recommend pressing <kbd>Arrow Keys</kbd> (technically any button which does not serve a purpose for typing, like Volume Up or Mute can also be used to focus if needed).
+This is prolly the best I can make it to work well.

+> [!IMPORTANT]
+> IME needs the cursor on search box first.
+Remember to use the arrows to focus, if the search box is out of focus at any point before typing the query.

 ## The search box disappeared when I clicked/entered something?

-This can happen when opening links.
-I tried my best to fix it as much as could (That's why my `onKeydown` function looks bigger than original and it should be fixed for most cases by now).
+This can happen when opening from search box.
+I tried my best to fix it as much as could.

 Well, if you come across it, you need to press <kbd>Escape</kbd> (for desktops/with keyboard) or reload (for any devices) to get the search box back.